MU Program Week 2: Explore!

 This messages of how to build a portfolio, was really useful and at the same time entertaining since it was more like a round table, with a lot of interaction and discussions and even multilingual translation so that the message was clear for all of the participants.

 After Shay´s presentation, we started our production session.
-During this time we got to share with Shay more detailed discussions because she stick around and participated in our Life-vest dismantling session to get those parts that will be use for the laptop sleeves (link to the laptops).
+During this time we got to share with Shay more detailed discussions because she stick around and participated in our Life-vest dismantling session to get those parts that will be used for the laptop sleeves.
 During this time, she granted us with one-on-one meetings to get to know us and answer our questions.

 It was fun and inspiring this week.
 We explored ourselves, and the tools that will help us make a living in this context: our soft skills, CV and portfolio.
 Tools that help us express what we do and more importantly our story.